knudmoeller/ckanext-stromnetzberlin/README.md

 # ckanext-stromnetzberlin

-A CKAN extension for harvesting Stromnetz Berlin
+A CKAN extension for harvesting Stromnetz Berlin.

 ### Dependencies